Augulus: O'Hanlon's views

 He is recorded as a bishop and as a martyr.
 This title to the latter designation is questioned by Rev. S. Baring-Gould, who remarks very justly, that little is known regarding him.
 The French call this holy bishop, St. Aule.
 Chatelain thinks him to be the same as a saint, who is famous is some parts of Normandy, under the name of St. Ouil.
 It does not seem desirable to enlarge further on the present holy man's Acts, since, in reality, no great amount of light can be reflected on them.

 Other accounts

 John Morris described him—using the name Augurius—as Bishop of London and as one of the Catholic hardliners stripped of their offices following the Council of Ariminum in 359.
+Canon Frederick Edward Warren wrote in The Cambridge Medieval History that there was "no early authority" for Augulus and two other British martyrs "and nothing is known of their histories."